Club Recognition Process

 A. Potential Clubs must submit the following paperwork to the Department of Student Activities and Leadership Development one full week prior to the date that the Joint Club Board convenes to consider the club proposal:

-- A completed Student Club Recognition Form including the name and signature of an advisor and a list of club officers
+- A completed Club Recognition Form including the name of an advisor, a list of club officers, and a list of initial members -- potential clubs must have a minimum of 10 initial members.

 - A copy of the club's constitution.
 Also, email copies of your constitution to firstname.lastname@example.org and to email@example.com.

-B. When all application materials are completed and returned to Student Activities and Leadership Development, Mary Commons 208, the proposed club's file is ready for review by the JCB.
+B. When all application materials are completed and submitted to Student Activities and Leadership Development- firstname.lastname@example.org, Murray Hall 170, the proposed club's file is ready for review by the JCB.

 - The JCB will review the materials.
 The JCB will consult with the appropriate staff, faculty, advisors and/or student groups before considering granting or denying recognition of the proposed club.
 The JCB considers the following questions when evaluating a new club proposal: